-Four or More Weeks Out
+Six or More Weeks Out

-- Determine date, time, and format of event - Recruit internal volunteers and assign roles as applicable (invitations, set up, social media posting, employee communications, publicity, etc.) - Reserve location for event - Coordinate Audio/Visual (A/V) and other vendor needs - Develop general invitation and registration list (see invitation tips below) - Consider creating an online event (Facebook, EventBrite, etc.) so information is more accessible - Ensure your organization has a strategy to include diverse populations: - Include diverse populations/stakeholders/employers on the invitation list - Include diverse representation in all your visual marketing campaigns - Ensure hosts are reaching event participants from underrepresented populations, highlighting and increasing outreach to minority-serving entities, minority-owned businesses, and minority trade and professional organizations - Ensure underserved communities and under-represented populations are included in the planning of the event and strategy to increase apprenticeship opportunities for minorities in various career pathways and industries - For more information on Diversity and Inclusion in Registered Apprenticeships, go to Apprenticeship.gov. - Coordinate speaker/panel if applicable - Develop agenda for event, including talking points, hand-outs or one-pagers, and PowerPoint presentations, if needed (see the sample agenda on page 8 of this toolkit) - Announce event internally as appropriate - Newsletter inclusion, intranet content, staff meetings, etc. - Begin promoting your event, including press release distribution, media pitching, social media posts using #NAW2022, online community calendars, an announcement on your website, etc. (For tips and content ideas, download the Promotion Toolkit at apprenticeship.gov/NAW) - Send personal invitations to key stakeholders, if applicable (local industry, educational, and minority serving organizations in the community, important customers, youth organizations, veterans' groups, etc.)
+- Determine date, time, and format of event. - Recruit internal volunteers and assign roles as applicable (invitations, set up, social media posting, employee communications, publicity, etc.). - Reserve location for event. - Coordinate Audio/Visual (A/V) and other vendor needs. - Develop general invitation and registration list (see invitation tips below). - Consider creating an online event (Facebook, EventBrite, etc.) so information is more accessible. - Ensure your organization has a strategy to include diverse populations: - Include diverse populations/stakeholders/employers on the invitation list. - Include diverse representation in all your visual marketing campaigns. - Ensure hosts are reaching event participants from underrepresented. populations, highlighting and increasing outreach to minority-serving entities, minority-owned businesses, and minority trade and professional organizations. - Ensure underserved communities and under-represented populations are included in the planning of the event and strategy to increase apprenticeship opportunities for minorities in various career pathways and industries. - Assess need for accessible technologies and other related accommodations. - For more information on Diversity and Inclusion in Registered Apprenticeships, go to Apprenticeship.gov. - Coordinate speaker/panel if applicable. - Develop agenda for event, including talking points, hand-outs or one-pagers, and PowerPoint presentations, if needed (see the sample agenda on page 9 of this toolkit). - Announce event internally as appropriate. - o Newsletter inclusion, intranet content, staff meetings, etc. - Begin promoting your event, including press release distribution, media pitching, social media posts using #NAW2023 and #ApprenticeshipUSA, online community calendars, an announcement on your website, etc. (For tips and content ideas, download the NAW Promotion Toolkit at apprenticeship.gov/NAW).

-- Invite additional attendees, if applicable (elected officials, local media outlets, families of employees, local businesses, students of local schools, etc.) - Register event on the National Apprenticeship Week website
+- Send personal invitations to key stakeholders, if applicable (local industry, educational, and minority serving organizations in the community, important customers, youth organizations, veterans' groups, etc.). - Invite additional attendees, if applicable (elected officials, local media outlets, families of employees, local businesses, students of local schools, etc.). - Add event to the NAW website.

-Three Weeks Out
+Four Weeks Out

-- Track and confirm event RSVPs - Refine event materials needed for speakers (e.g., talking points, presentations, etc.) - Determine required safety equipment, if applicable - Post about event on social media using #NAW2022
+- Track and confirm event RSVPs. - Refine event materials needed for speakers (e.g., talking points, presentations, etc.) - Determine required safety equipment, if applicable. - Post about event on social media using #NAW2023 and #ApprenticeshipUSA.